jenny-chen/jenny-chen.github.io/src/essays/2021-04-04-making-japan.md

 `
 ```

+This query searches all the files, returning only the ones that are of the extensions `jpg`, `jpeg`, or `png` and in the folder `/images/japan/`.
 This returns an object like this:

 ```jsx
 Object